Next Available Class

 - The options available for populating libraries and application user-spaces to meet the goals and constraints of embedded systems

-You will step through all of these phases of Embedded Linux Development with laboratory exercises on an embedded target device to provide hands-on practice you can take directly back to your projects.
-The embedded target device kit will be provided by The Linux Foundation and students will get to take their own kit home for further practice.
+You will step through all of these phases of Embedded Linux Development with laboratory exercises on an embedded board (provided by the Linux Foundation).
+These exercises give you hands-on practice you can take directly back to your project.
+After class, students will get to take their embedded Linux development kit home for further practice.

 Students are expected to provide their own computers for the class.

 There are many reasons to choose Linux Foundation Training:

 - The Linux Foundation is the non-profit organization that hosts the Linux project, employs Linux creator Linus Torvalds and hosts kernel.org (where all Linux kernel updates are released).
 With 100+ employees (and growing!) across North America, Europe and Asia, we partner with clients for the long run.

 - Being so close to the kernel, we are constantly updating our training to ensure that we are teaching you the most up-to-date information.